-My guess at questions you are likely to have!
-If you have any that aren’t answered, please email the Webmaster and I’ll add them here.
+Here are some answers to questions you are likely to have!
+If you have any that aren’t answered, please email the Webmaster and we’ll help you out!

 What’s with the name “Hare & Hounds”?

 The name dates back to the 19th century and the early days of organized cross-country running in the UK.
 Races would be run in the following way: one person, the “hare”, would run ahead and leave an indistinct trail of marks for all the other runners, the “hounds”, to follow.
 This form of racing is also known as Paper Chase.
 However these days virtually all of our races are on marked courses!

 Is it just cross country?

 Certainly not!
 Although XC is the competitive focus of the club from October to February, we support all types of running.
 Club members will be off doing everything from indoor track to road races to multi-day mountain marathons.

 There are also the Athletics and Orienteering Clubs with whom we enjoy a close relationship and share some members.

 Of course if racing’s not your thing, you are welcome to simply train with us, mainly on roads and paths around Edinburgh.